MTSS Practice Tier 1 - Core Instruction Interventions and Learning Supports' Strategies

 Historically, when considering an accelerated instructional model, the emphasis was often placed on only tested content areas.
 Educators risk jeopardizing their instructional impact by disregarding students’ social and emotional needs.
 For example, a poor test score may be linked to mental health needs just as much as it could be linked to a content area need.
 SEL learning supports and interventions can help educators build a positive learning environment for mental, social, and emotional well-being.

 An accelerated instructional model can appear daunting, especially in the face of so many other concerns and issues currently plaguing education.
-However, it can provide the solution to helping educators and students adapt to a world still struggling with the ramifications of COVID-19.
+However, it can provide the solution to helping educators and students adapt to a world still struggling with the ramifications of disrupted learning.
 Learning supports and interventions are instrumental in paving the way for accelerated instruction to succeed.
 Without these supports, educators are setting themselves and their students up for failure.

 Tagged: MTSS Practice, Tier 1 - Core Instruction, Interventions and Learning Supports' Strategies